Getting a Mortgage If You’re Paid in Cash

 Can you get a mortgage if you get paid in cash?

 Yes.
-Although there are mortgage lenders, such as Post Office Money and Metro Bank, who decline customers with cash income outright, other mortgage providers are more flexible and can consider applicants with cash-in-hand wages, under the right circumstances.
+Although some mortgage lenders, such as Post Office Money and Metro Bank, decline customers with cash income outright, other mortgage providers are more flexible and can consider applicants with cash-in-hand wages under the right circumstances.

-Despite the myths that tend to circulate around this topic, it’s not illegal or dodgy to be paid cash-in-hand for work carried out in the UK.
-It’s perfectly acceptable as long as the employer is paying the employee’s PAYE (Pay As You Earn) and National Insurance contributions to HMRC and the employee agrees to cash wages.
+Despite the myths circulating this topic, it’s not illegal or dodgy to be paid cash-in-hand for work in the UK.
+It’s perfectly acceptable if the employer pays the employee’s PAYE (Pay As You Earn) and National Insurance contributions to HMRC and the employee agrees to cash wages.

-If cash is the main source of your income, you can expect the lender to carry out extra checks and place more scrutiny around your affordability to safeguard themselves.
-Additional payslips, P60s, bank statements, or employer references may be requested as most mortgage providers will want to see your salary paid into your bank account.
+If cash is the main source of your income, the lender will conduct extra checks and scrutinise your affordability more closely to safeguard themselves.
+Additional payslips, P60s, bank statements, or employer references may be requested, as most mortgage providers want to see your salary deposited into your bank account.

 There are mortgage brokers who specialise in customers who are paid cash-in-hand.
 They fully understand the needs of these applicants and have deep working relationships with the lenders who offer mortgages based solely on cash income.
-Speaking to the right broker before you apply is the best way to make sure you get the ideal mortgage for you.
+Speaking to the right broker before you apply is the best way to ensure you get the ideal mortgage.

 When is cash income not acceptable?

-Some mortgage lenders have strict caveats when it comes to applicants who make their money cash-in-hand.
+Some mortgage lenders have strict caveats regarding applicants who make their money cash-in-hand.

 Certain mortgage providers might decline an application if…

-As you can see from the example criteria above, there are lender restrictions that you can fall afoul of if you’re a cash-earner and you approach mortgage lenders at random.
-The best way to avoid these pitfalls and boost your chances of mortgage approval is to find a broker who specialises in cash-based applications and arranges them every day.
+As you can see from the example criteria above, there are lender restrictions that you can fall afoul of if you’re a cash earner and you approach mortgage lenders at random.
+The best way to avoid these pitfalls and boost your chances of mortgage approval is to find a broker who specialises in cash-based applications and arranges them daily.

 How to get a mortgage with cash-in-hand income

-The application process itself will be no different to applicants who don’t receive cash-in-hand wages, besides the possibility of extra scrutiny from the lender…
+The application process will be the same for applicants who don’t receive cash-in-hand wages, except for the possibility of extra scrutiny from the lender.

 Here are the steps to follow to kick off your mortgage application…

-• Get your documents together: As a cash-income applicant, you might need extra proof of your earnings.
-So make sure you have at least three months’ worth of payslips and bank statements, as well as your P60.
+- Get your documents together: As a cash-income applicant, you might need extra proof of your earnings.
+So make sure you have at least three months’ worth of payslips, bank statements, and your P60.
 You might also need a reference from your employer confirming that you’re paid cash-in-hand.

-• Download your credit reports: It’s a good idea to download all of your credit reports to make sure they’re fully up to date.
+- Download your credit reports: It’s a good idea to download all of your credit reports to ensure they’re fully current.
 Challenge any inaccuracies and have any outdated information removed.

-• Find a mortgage broker: This is highly recommended if your income is made up of cash payments.
-The right mortgage broker can make sure you’re paired with the ideal lender, first time, boosting your chances of mortgage approval.
+- Find a mortgage broker: This is highly recommended if your income consists of cash payments.
+The right mortgage broker can ensure you’re paired with the ideal lender the first time, boosting your chances of mortgage approval.

-Make an enquiry with us so we can match you with a mortgage broker who specialises in cash-in-hand applications and help you ensure your application gets off on the right track.
+Make an enquiry with us so we can match you with a mortgage broker specialising in cash-in-hand applications and help you ensure your application gets off the right track.

 We're so confident in our service, we guarantee it.